enormandeau/snplift/README.md

 Please see the licence information at the end of this file.

-# TODO
+# *TODO*
 - Config file
   - Add parameters for the filters
-- Test dataset
-  - Sister repo on github with 1st chromosomes from Davoud's 2 genmes
 - Validation script
   - Input files can be found
   - Scaffold names in old genome are the same as those in the VCF
   - Scaffolds have unique names in each genomes
 - Doc
+  - Compare with barque, gawn and stacks workflow for sections
+  - Add species name for the test dataset
+  - List all the dependencies

 ## Testing before publication
+- Give time estimate based on the genome size, number of SNPs, and number of samples
 - Run SNPLift on its result to try to get back the original
+  - Use test dataset
   - See if you still lose some alignments
   - Check that you recover the original positions